 Effective January 1st, 2008, the Board adjusts the amounts of the clothing allowances on January 1st of each year.
-The Board determines the percentage change to be applied annually to these amounts by comparing the percentage change in the consumer price index for October of the previous year with the consumer price index for October of the year prior to the previous year.
+The Board determines the percentage change to be applied annually to these amounts by comparing the percentage change in the consumer price index for October of the previous year with the consumer price index for October of the previous year.